HaikuTeam/animator/QA.md

-If I publish again with no changes, I get a share link back immediately If I make a change and publish, I get a new share link Cmd+S should not publish the project, but should display an info toast All the instructions in the publish UI for each format are correct
+If I publish again with no changes, I get a share link back immediately If I make a change and publish, I get a new share link Cmd+S should not publish the project, but should display an info toast

 Release Collateral